Swordfish: Threats and parasites

 Fully adult swordfish have few natural predators.
 Among marine mammals, killer whales sometimes prey on adult swordfish.
 It is believed that sperm whales may also prey on swordfish on rare occasions.
-The shortfin mako, an exceptionally fast species of shark, sometimes take on swordfish; dead or dying shortfin makos have been found with broken-off swords in their heads, revealing the danger of this type of prey.
+The shortfin mako, an exceptionally fast species of shark, sometimes takes on swordfish; dead or dying shortfin makos have been found with broken-off swords in their heads, revealing the danger of this type of prey.
 Juvenile swordfish are far more vulnerable to predation, and are eaten by a wide range of predatory fish.
 Intensive fishery may be driving swordfishes and sharks into harder competition for reduced amounts of prey and therefore pitting them to fight more.

-Human fishery is a major predator of swordfishes.
+Human fishery is a major predator of swordfish.
 The annual reported catch in 2019 of the North Atlantic swordfish amounted to a total of 2.9 e6lb.

 Breeding

 In the North Pacific, batch spawning mainly occurs in water warmer than 24 C during the spring and summer, and year-round in the equatorial Pacific.
 In the North Atlantic, spawning is known from the Sargasso Sea, and in water warmer than 23 C and less than 75 m deep.
 Spawning occurs from November to February in the South Atlantic off southern Brazil.
 Spawning is year-round in the Caribbean Sea and other warm regions of the west Atlantic.

 Large females can carry more eggs than small females, and between 1 million and 29 million eggs have been recorded.
 The pelagic eggs measure 1.6–1.8 mm in diameter and 2 1/2 days after fertilization, the embryonic development occurs.
 The surface-living and unique-looking larvae are 4 mm long at hatching.
 The bill is evident when the larvae reach 1 cm in length.